 One of the highest risk pathways of introduction, particularly for zebra and quagga mussels, is by contaminated watercraft.
-Watercraft inspection stations in many US States, including Idaho and Montana, have identified and addressed mussel-fouled boats heading for BC waters.
+Watercraft inspection stations in many US States, including Idaho and Montana, have identified and addressed mussel-fouled boats heading for B.C. waters.
 The microscopic veligers can stay alive in wet conditions (such as bilge water, wet gear, engine water) for up to 30 days allowing for easy and unintentional transport of these species.
 Decontamination of these watercraft and associated equipment is a critical component of preventing the introduction of invasive mussels to the Columbia Basin.
-Recent changes to the Wildlife Act of BC Controlled Alien Species Regulation provide authority to the provincial government to issue decontamination orders for watercraft suspected of containing live or dead mussels.
+Recent changes to the B.C.
+Wildlife Act Controlled Alien Species Regulation provide authority to the provincial government to issue decontamination orders for watercraft suspected of containing live or dead mussels.
 The establishment of watercraft inspection and decontamination stations in the Basin is a critical component of AIS prevention.
-The Province of BC is the lead agency for establishing and operating watercraft inspection and decontamination stations across the province.
+The Province of B.C. is the lead agency for establishing and operating watercraft inspection and decontamination stations scross the province.